Large-Scale Minimization of the Pseudospectral Abscissa: Subspace Framework

 We view the pseudospectral abscissa as a constrained optimization problem.
 Formally, letting $A(x,z): = A(x)-(z_1 + \ri z_2)I$ and $\sigma(x,z):=\sigma_{\min}(A(x,z))$ for $z= (z_1,z_2)\in\R^2$, the $\epsilon$-pseudospectral abscissa $\alpha_\epsilon(x)$ can be expressed as

 We consider the Langrangian function

 associated with \eqref{eq:opt1}, where $\mu \geq 0$ is the Lagrange multiplier corresponding to the constraint $\sigma(x, z )- \epsilon \leq 0$.
 For a given $x$, we denote the optimal $z = (z_1 , z_2)$ and the corresponding $\mu$ for the optimization problem in (\ref{eq:opt1}), assuming they are unique, with $z(x) = (z_1(x), z_2(x))$ and $\mu(x)$, respectively.
 Moreover, we make use of the notations $y = (z, \mu)$ and $y(x) =(z(x),\mu(x))$.
 In the subsequent discussions, $\sigma_{z_1}(\cdot), \sigma_{z_2}(\cdot), \cL_{z_1}(\cdot), \cL_{z_2}(\cdot)$ represent the partial derivatives of $\sigma(\cdot)$, $\cL(\cdot)$ with respect to $z_1$, $z_2$.
-For $u, w \in \{ x , y \}$, the notations $\nabla_u \cL(\cdot)$ and $\nabla^2_{uw} \cL(\cdot)$ correspond to the gradient of $\cL(\cdot)$ with respect to $u$ and Hessian of $\cL(\cdot)$ for which the partial derivatives are first taken with respect to $u$ then with respect to $w$. \begin{definition} We call $x \in \Omega$ a nondegenerate point if \begin{itemize} \item[\bf (i)] the optimal $z$ of (\ref{eq:opt1}), denoted as $z(x)$, is unique, \item[\bf (ii)] the singular value $\sigma(x,z(x))$ of $A(x,z(x))$ is simple, and \item[\bf (iii)]$\nabla_{yy}\cL(x,y(x))$ is nonsingular. \end{itemize} \end{definition} For part \textbf{(iii)} of the definition above, we remark that its parts \textbf{(i)-(ii)} ensure the uniqueness of $\mu(x)$, and so the uniqueness of $y(x)$ (i.e., see the proof of Theorem \ref{eq:psa_derivs} in Appendix \ref{app:psa_der_proof}).
+For $u, w \in \{ x , y \}$, the notations $\nabla_u \cL(\cdot)$ and $\nabla^2_{uw} \cL(\cdot)$ correspond to the gradient of $\cL(\cdot)$ with respect to $u$ and Hessian of $\cL(\cdot)$ for which the partial derivatives are first taken with respect to $u$ then with respect to $w$. \begin{definition} We call $x \in \Omega$ a nondegenerate point if \begin{itemize} \item[\bf (i)] the optimal $z$ of (\ref{eq:opt1}), denoted as $z(x)$, is unique, \item[\bf (ii)] the singular value $\sigma(x,z(x))$ of $A(x,z(x))$ is simple, and \item[\bf (iii)]$\nabla^2_{yy}\cL(x,y(x))$ is nonsingular. \end{itemize} \end{definition} For part \textbf{(iii)} of the definition above, we remark that its parts \textbf{(i)-(ii)} ensure the uniqueness of $\mu(x)$, and so the uniqueness of $y(x)$ (i.e., see the proof of Theorem \ref{eq:psa_derivs} in Appendix \ref{app:psa_der_proof}).

 The next theorem below can be regarded as a generalization of the part of \cite[Theorem 8.1]{Burke2003} that concerns the differentiability and first derivative of the map $X \in {\mathbb C}^{n\times n} \mapsto \alpha_{\epsilon}(X)$.
-Its proof exploits the optimality conditions for the constrained optimization problem (\ref{eq:opt1}), as well the implicit function function theorem, and given in the appendix.
+Its proof exploits the optimality conditions for the constrained optimization problem (\ref{eq:opt1}), as well as the implicit function theorem, and is given in Appendix \ref{app:psa_der_proof}.

 \begin{theorem}[Derivatives of the Pseudospectral Abscissa Function] Let $\widetilde{x} \in \Omega$ be a nondegenerate point.
 Then the function $x \mapsto \alpha_{\epsilon}(x)$ is real-analytic at $x = \widetilde{x}$ with